TEAM-SPIRIT-Productions/AuthHook176_RPC/README.md

         6. Paste in the directory where your ``discord_game_sdk.dll.lib`` is located, for example mine is ``D:\discord-rpc-master\lib\x86\discord_game_sdk.dll.lib`` so that is what I put in
         7. Now navigate to ``VC++ Directories`` in the same properties UI and in the ``Library Directories`` section add the path to ``discord_game_sdk.dll.lib`` location but not the file itself.
 For example, mine would be ``D:\discord-rpc-master\lib\x86`` so I would input that.
         8. Click apply and you should be good to go!

 - Discord RPC is not working when I launch game!
     - You may be missing a dll file in your game folder (maplestory game folder).
 Add ``discord_game_sdk.dll`` found in your ``lib\x86`` directory into your maplestory game files.
     - If you aren't missing a dll, it might just take a second for the RPC to load on initial launch, so be patient!

+- Game does not launch if I don't have Discord Open!
+    - Unfortunately, even with ``NoRequireDiscord`` CreateFlag, it seems the game won't launch if you don't have discord open!
+Currently no solution to fixing this problem yet, stay tuned